 Access MEW wallet using your Private Key

 When you create a wallet using MEW, you are given the private key.
-This is can be used to access your wallet, without the need of any password.
+This is can be used to access your wallet, without the need for any password.

 It is not recommended to store your private key on your computer.
 Even if you want to access the wallet directly with the private key, you should print it on a piece of paper and store it in a secure location.

-MyEtherWallet provides many secure ways of accessing your wallet so another pros for this MyEtherWallet review.
+MyEtherWallet provides many secure ways of accessing your wallet so another pro for this MyEtherWallet review.
 The best thing about MyEtherWallet is that it is not just secure, but it also very useful.

 Let’s have a look at some of the things you can do with MEW.

 MyEtherWallet is one of the simplest Ethereum wallets.
 What makes it so popular is that you can use it for much more than just storing Ether.
 Read on to find out what all you can do with MEW and what the MyEtherWallet supported coins are.